Calvin Ridley*, WR, Alabama

 Equanimeous St. Brown*, WR, Notre Dame

 Height: 6-4.
 Weight: 205.
 Projected 40 Time: 4.50.
 Projected Round (2018): 1-3.
-11/4/17: St. Brown has 20 receptions for 253 yards and three touchdowns on the year.
-Throughout this season, St. Brown has gotten open while also seeing a lot of double teams, but the immense struggles of Notre Dame's quarterback play and passing offense have limited St. Brown.
+1/13/18: St. Brown had 33 receptions for 515 yards and four touchdowns in 2017.
+Throughout the season, St. Brown got open through his excellent route-running while also seeing a lot of double teams, but the immense struggles of Notre Dame's quarterback play and passing offense limited St. Brown.

 7/17/17: Sources who have done advance work on the 2018 class are really impressed and intrigued with St. Brown.
 They say he is a super-polished route runner with tremendous speed, athletic ability, body control, and hands.
 They said they think St. Brown could be more gifted and talented than the three wideouts who went in the top 10 of the 2017 NFL Draft, but St. Brown gets fewer opportunities to show his skill.
 In 2016, he had 58 receptions for 961 yards with nine touchdowns.